samiralam/rules-compendium/docs/phb/appendices/appendix-b-creature-stats.md

 ***Needle Sword.*** *Melee Attack Roll:* +6, reach 5 ft. *Hit:* 6 (1d4 + 4) Piercing damage.

-***Enchanting Bow.*** *Ranged Attack Roll:* +6, range 40/160 ft. *Hit:* 1 Piercing damage, and the target has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition until the start of the sprite’s next turn.
+***Enchanting Bow.*** *Ranged Attack Roll:* +6, range 40/160 ft. *Hit:* 1 Piercing damage, and the target has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition until the start of the sprite's next turn.

 ***Heart Sight.*** *Charisma Saving Throw:* DC 10, one creature within 5 feet the sprite can see.
-Celestials, Fiends, and Undead automatically fail the save. *Failure:* The sprite knows the target’s emotions and alignment.
+Celestials, Fiends, and Undead automatically fail the save. *Failure:* The sprite knows the target's emotions and alignment.

 ***Invisibility.*** The sprite casts [Invisibility](/spells/2619116-invisibility) on itself, requiring no spell components and using Charisma as the spellcasting ability.